The best discounts, freebies and tricks to buy books for less.

 Get an extra discount

-Obviously look around for voucher codes and offers to bring down the cost of your books.
+The big chains often offer deals and voucher codes, so if you’re shopping online these could help bring the price down.
 If there are bookshops you like particularly then it’s worth signing up to email lists – WH Smiths for example often emails promo codes to use online.

-Most of the online retailers will also offer money back via cashback sites Quidco and TopCashback.
-In an ideal world you’ll be able to combine this with a discount code, though check the cashback site terms and conditions.
+Most of the big online retailers will also offer money back via cashback sites Quidco and TopCashback.
+In an ideal world you’ll be able to combine this with a discount code or discounted gift card, though check the cashback site terms and conditions.
 It’s worth seeing if you can also earn via Airtime Rewards at the same time, with retailers including Waterstones also offering cashback.

 Use loyalty schemes

 My local independent has a stamp scheme where you get a stamp for each £5 you spend.
 Get a full card and you’ve £10 credit to use.
-So it’s worth seeing what your local shops offer.
+Another good reason to support your local shop.

 Larger chains also have loyalty schemes.
 Both Foyle’s Foyalty scheme and Waterstones Plus give a stamp for every £10 spent, and once you have 10 stamps you get £10 to spend.